nholtz/sanal-book/content/text/virtualdisplacements/introduction.md

 The beam is given a unit rotation at point _c_.
 Point _d_ cannot move vertically, so the section _cd_ must rotate about _d_ to allow the upward displacement of point _c_.
+Section _abc_ rotates about _b_ to maintain the vertical displacement constraint at _b_.

 To compute the displacements, extend the straight line _abc_ to over point _d_.
-As the horizontal distance from _cd_ is 2m and the angle in the triangle above and to the right of _c_ is 1, the vertical distance from _d_ to the extended line is $1\times2\m=2\m$.
+As the angle in the triangle above and to the right of _c_ is 1 and the horizontal distance _cd_ is 2m, the vertical distance from _d_ to the extended line is $1\times2\m=2\m$.
 Similar triangles give the remaining displacements.